One injection. An entire season of knee pain relief. Ask about the Z!

 What should you tell your doctor AFTER receiving a ZILRETTA injection?

-Contact your doctor if you develop a fever or other signs of infection, have an increase in pain along with swelling of the injected knee, restriction of joint motion or a general feeling of discomfort.
+Contact your doctor if you develop a fever or other signs of infection, have an increase in pain along with swelling of the injected knee, restriction of joint motion, or a general feeling of discomfort.
 Contact your doctor immediately if you are exposed to chicken pox or measles, or for any new or worsening changes in behavior or mood.

+These are not all of the possible side effects with ZILRETTA or corticosteroid medications.
 Please see the full Prescribing Information at www.ZILRETTALabel.com/PI.pdf.
 Always contact your doctor if you have questions or experience any side effects.